following their pleasure,

 And if you can do it for which cup to use, and which tea to drink out of it, what food to eat, when to move your body and in what way, when to speak to someone, when to step away from a situation, when to take time for yourself or time with others, what path of study to pursue, what job to take, what partner to pick, where to live….

 The little choices become the big choices, see?

 The little tune-in moments prime you for your bigger tune-in moments.

-And isn’t it wonderful to do that for your children, with your children?
+And isn’t it wonderful to allow that for your children, support that in your children?

 To honor their voice, their gut instinct, their intuition, so they will learn to honor their own.